-The first idea(comes from The Sway blog) uses leather belts that you can upcycle, yay!
+The first idea(which comes from The Sway blog) uses leather belts that you can upcycle.
+Yay!
 The bracelet is like cuff style one.
-So basically you turn a leather belt into a cuff style bracelet 🙂
+So basically, you turn a leather belt into a cuff-style bracelet 🙂

 Tip.
 Pay attention to the thickness of the belt as the snaps come in different sizes and lengths.
 You want to make sure that the snap will go all the way through the leather.

 Measure your man’s wrist and add 1.5 inches.
 Cut the belt to size from the end, not the buckle.

 Attach the snap following the instructions, and that’s it.

 The next idea for a bracelet is a bit different and modern.
 I’ve found it on Curly Made blog.
 It’s not an upcycling project, but you make it yourself from scratch.
 You can choose from 3 different styles.
 Have a look at the video below.

 - Braided Nappa Cord Ø4,0mm – 100 cm

 - Round Leather Cord Ø1,0mm

 - Leather Cord: Flat Lace Ø5,0 x 2,0mm – brown (black edge) – 100 cm